charlax/professional-programming/README.md

 * [Safe Operations For High Volume PostgreSQL](https://www.braintreepayments.com/blog/safe-operations-for-high-volume-postgresql/) (this is for PostgreSQL but works great for other db as well).
 * [Zero downtime database migrations](https://blog.rainforestqa.com/2014-06-27-zero-downtime-database-migrations/) (code examples are using Rails but this works great for any programming language)

+### Reading

+* [Papers we love](https://github.com/papers-we-love/papers-we-love): papers from the computer science community to read and discuss.
+Can be a good source of inspiration of solving your design problems.

 ### Releasing & deploying

 * [How We Release So Frequently](http://engineering.skybettingandgaming.com/2016/02/02/how-we-release-so-frequently/)